-The Pacific Northwest National Laboratory (PNNL) Sequim Campus is located on the coast of Washington State's Olympic Peninsula (Figure 1.1).
-The Pacific Northwest Site Office of the U.S. Department of Energy (DOE) Office of Science oversees PNNL Sequim Campus activities through an exclusive use contract with Battelle Memorial Institute (BMI).
-The PNNL Sequim Campus is DOE's only marine research laboratory.
-The PNNL Sequim Campus is also referred to as the Marine and Coastal Research Laboratory (MCRL).
-Both the PNNL Sequim Campus, as indicated in this report, and MCRL are the same DOE-SC facility.
+The Pacific Northwest National Laboratory Sequim Campus (PNNL-Sequim Campus) is located on the coast of Washington State's Olympic Peninsula (Figure 1.1).
+The Pacific Northwest Site Office of the U.S. Department of Energy (DOE) Office of Science oversees PNNL-Sequim Campus activities through an exclusive use contract with Battelle Memorial Institute (BMI).
+The PNNL-Sequim Campus is DOE's only marine research laboratory.

-This radiological air emissions report meets the Washington Department of Health (WDOH) requirements for radiological National Emission Standards for Hazardous Air Pollutants (NESHAP) compliance reporting for the activities at the PNNL Sequim Campus for calendar year (CY) 2020.
+This radiological air emissions report meets the Washington Department of Health (WDOH) requirements for radiological National Emission Standards for Hazardous Air Pollutants (NESHAP) compliance reporting for the activities at the Campus for calendar year (CY) 2022.
 Site air effluent emissions are governed under WDOH Radioactive Air Emissions License (RAEL)-014, Renewal 1.
 Compared to the prior year, radiological laboratory activities have not substantially changed.
-Sequim Campus on-site activities were reduced in March 2020 due to the COVID-19 pandemic.
+Campus on-site activities were reduced in March 2020 through 2021, due to the COVID-19 pandemic.
+On-site radiological operations are generally considered at their new normal levels around mid-2022.
 This pandemic response did not impact the considerations or calculations for this compliance report, largely as a consequence of the low level of radiological operations at the site.
+PNNL staff conducted a campaign to minimize unneeded radioactive materials at the PNNL-Sequim Campus during 2021, which reduced the 2022 inventory and dose estimates, compared to prior years.

 Figure 1.1.
-PNNL Sequim Campus in Northwestern Washington State
+PNNL-Sequim Campus in Northwestern Washington State

-1.1 PNNL Sequim Campus Description
+1.1 PNNL-Sequim Campus Description

-Research operations at the PNNL Sequim Campus include forested, coastal, tidal, and developed lands with analytical and general purpose laboratories.
-In addition, the PNNL Sequim Campus research uses a state-of-the-art waste seawater treatment system, a dock facility for a 28-foot research vessel, and a specialized scientific diving boat.
+Research operations at the PNNL-Sequim Campus include forested, coastal, tidal, and developed lands with analytical and general-purpose laboratories.
+In addition, the PNNL-Sequim Campus research uses a state-of-the-art waste seawater treatment system, a dock facility for a 28-foot research vessel, and a specialized scientific diving boat.

-The PNNL Sequim Campus is shown in Figure 1.2 and Figure 1.3.
-The CY2019 report had indicated an adjacent Battelle (privately owned) land buffer as part of the Sequim Campus.
-For CY2020, this buffer land is excluded.
-This change is consistent with the Master Plan for DOE operations at the PNNL Sequim Campus (PNSO 2020).
-The impact of this change is that the 63-ac BMI land portion is now considered "offsite" with respect to PNNL Sequim for CY2020.
-The BMI land buffer remained free of public occupants in 2020.
-The use of a "Central Campus" emission location as shown in Figure 1.3 (see yellow marker) was selected because it is considered central to all operations areas and is utilized for the site dose assessment.
-The entire PNNL Sequim Campus as presented in this report encompasses 117 acres of dry lands (65 ac) and tidelands (52 ac), of which about 7.5 acres has been developed for research operations.
+The PNNL-Sequim Campus is shown in Figure 1.2.
+The boundary is consistent with the Master Plan for DOE operations at the PNNL-Sequim Campus (PNSO 2020).
+The entire PNNL-Sequim Campus as presented in this report encompasses 117 acres of dry lands (65 ac) and tidelands (52 ac), of which about 7.5 acres has been developed for research operations.

 Figure 1.2.
-PNNL Sequim Campus including Tidelands
+PNNL-Sequim Campus including Tidelands